Related Topics

 Officially called the Commodity Supplemental Food Program (CSFP), this federal program provides income-eligible older adults with a monthly box of groceries.
 Combined with other programs like SNAP, CSFP can help food-insecure seniors better stock their fridges and pantries.
 The USDA authorizes all 50 states, the District of Columbia, Puerto Rico, and several Indian Tribal Organizations (ITOs) to operate the program, though not all participate.

-To find out if this program is still running, contact your state distributing agency and ask about the senior food box program in your area.
+Contact your state distributing agency and ask if the senior food box program is available in your area.

 4. Meals on Wheels

 Meals on Wheels is perhaps the most widely recognized name in home-delivered meals, but it’s not the only one.
 The Administration for Community Living’s Home-Delivered Nutrition Program, which will likely also be impacted, partners with thousands of organizations nationwide to bring nutritious food right to your doorstep.
-Assuming funding continues, you can visit the Eldercare Locator to find your local area agency on aging and ask about availability of this program in your area.
+Visit the Eldercare Locator to find your local Area Agency on Aging and ask about the availability of this program in your area.

 4. Group meals